pspbps/probabilistic-settlement-protocol/GOVERNANCE.md

 This repository defines a protocol specification, not a financial product or service.

 Use of the protocol is at the discretion and risk of implementers.

+---

+## Authorship and Stewardship

+The PSP specification is currently maintained by its original author(s).

+At this stage:
+- There is no foundation, association, or incorporated entity governing PSP
+- No on-chain governance or token-based voting is assumed
+- Stewardship is limited to specification maintenance and versioning

+The authors act as **stewards of the specification**, not as operators of any implementation or settlement system.

+---

+## Future Governance Evolution

+The governance model of PSP may evolve over time, including but not limited to:
+- Establishment of a foundation or working group
+- Multi-stakeholder stewardship
+- Formalized proposal and review processes

+Any such evolution will be explicitly documented and will not affect:
+- The immutability of finalized settlements
+- The validity of prior protocol versions